compasjs/compas/docs/getting-started.md

 ### Getting started as an API consumer

 As the API consumer we set up infrastructure to fetch the API specification & then generate our API client.
+Let's build a simple Todo app.

 We start with installing the main dependencies: